Miami (OH) vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Miami (OH) and its opponents have scored at least 59 points -- this matchup's over/under -- just one time this season.
+- Miami (OH) and its opponents have combined for 59.5 points or more just once this year.

-- Eastern Michigan and its opponents have combined to score more than 59 points in two games this season.
+- Eastern Michigan's games have gone over 59.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 56.6, is 2.4 points fewer than Saturday's over/under.
+- The two teams combine to score 56.6 points per game, 2.9 less than the over/under in this contest.

-- RedHawks games have an average total of 53.3 points this season, 5.7 fewer than Saturday's over/under.
+- The RedHawks and their opponents score an average of 53.3 points per game, 6.2 fewer than Saturday's total.

-- The 59 total in this game is 0.7 points higher than the 58.3 average total in Eagles games this season.
+- The 58.3 PPG average total in Eagles games this season is 1.2 points fewer than this game's over/under.

 Miami (OH) Stats and Trends

-- Miami (OH) has two wins against the spread in five games this season.
+- Thus far this year Miami (OH) has two wins against the spread.

-- The RedHawks have yet to cover the spread this season when favored by 1.5 points or more.
+- The RedHawks have yet to cover the spread this season when favored by 1 point or more.

 - Miami (OH)'s games this year have hit the over on two of five set point totals (40%).

-- The RedHawks put up 24 points per game, comparable to the 25 per outing the Eagles give up.
+- The RedHawks average just one fewer point per game (24) than the Eagles surrender (25).

-- When Miami (OH) records more than 25 points, it is 2-1 against the spread and 2-1 overall.
+- Miami (OH) is 2-1 against the spread and 2-1 overall this season when the team puts up more than 25 points.

-- The RedHawks have five giveaways this season, while the Eagles have seven takeaways .
+- The RedHawks have turned the ball over five times this season, two fewer than the Eagles have forced (7).

 - Find the latest spread and moneyline odds for Miami (OH) at SISportsbook.